 Ngapo Wehi has represented New Zealand at four South Pacific Festivals, the opening of the 1988 Seoul Olympics and the closing of the 1994 Commonwealth Games in Canada.
 In the 1990s he served as chair of Te Waka Toi, the Māori Arts Board of the Arts Council of New Zealand Toi Aotearoa.

-Ngapo Wehi is currently a lecturer in the Māori Studies Department at the University of Auckland where he is researching kapa haka.
+Ngapo Wehi was a lecturer in the Māori Studies Department at the University of Auckland where he was researching kapa haka.

 for girls' choir, 2m